Headlines

 On the MLB Trade Rumors podcast, we regularly answer questions from our readers and listeners.
 With the next episode set for Wednesday, we’re looking for MLBTR’s audience to submit their questions and we’ll pick a few to answer.

-The 2024 season is moving into the postseason, with the offseason just over the horizon.
-If you have a question about a past transaction, a look ahead to the winter or anything else baseball related, we’d love to hear from you!
+The hot stove is starting to warm up, with multiple deals being signed in the recent days and weeks.
+If you have a question about a past transaction, a look ahead to the rest of the winter or anything else baseball-related, we’d love to hear from you!
 You can email your questions to mlbtrpod@gmail.com.

 Also, if you want to hear your voice on the podcast, send us your question in audio form and we might play it. iPhone users can find instructions on how to do so here.